-- If you are diagnosed with one or more of the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill (SSBCI): - o Cancer, excluding pre-cancer conditions or in-situ status - Cardiovascular disorders limited to: - Cardiac arrhythmias (also known as abnormal heart rhythm) - Coronary artery disease (also known as history of chest pains, heart attacks, or hardening of the arteries of the heart) - Peripheral vascular disease (also known as hardening of the arteries of the legs) - Chronic venous thromboembolic disorder (also known as blood clots in the legs) - o Chronic Heart Failure - o Chronic lung disorders limited to: - Asthma - Chronic bronchitis (also known as Chronic Obstructive Pulmonary Disease or COPD) - Emphysema (also known as Chronic Obstructive Pulmonary Disease or COPD) - Pulmonary fibrosis (also known as scarring of lung tissue) - Pulmonary hypertension (also known as high blood pressure in the lungs) - o Diabetes mellitus (also known as Diabetes Type I or Type II) - o Stroke
+- If you are diagnosed with one or more of the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill (SSBCI): - Cancer, excluding pre-cancer conditions or in-situ status

+- o Cardiovascular disorders limited to: - Cardiac arrhythmias (also known as abnormal heart rhythm) - Coronary artery disease (also known as history of chest pains, heart attacks, or hardening of the arteries of the heart) - Peripheral vascular disease (also known as hardening of the arteries of the legs) - Chronic venous thromboembolic disorder (also known as blood clots in the legs) - Chronic heart failure - Chronic lung disorders limited to: - Asthma - Chronic bronchitis (also known as chronic obstructive pulmonary disease or COPD) - Emphysema (also known as chronic obstructive pulmonary disease or COPD) - Pulmonary fibrosis (also known as scarring of lung tissue) - Pulmonary hypertension (also known as high blood pressure in the lungs) - o Diabetes mellitus (also known as diabetes Type I or Type II) - o Stroke

 To determine your eligibility, you must complete and submit to Blue Shield an Attestation Form documenting your eligibility for the SSBCI.
 The completed Attestation Form requires both your signature and your physician's signature.
-To obtain a copy of the Attestation Form, please visit blueshieldca.com/AAAbenefit or contact Customer Care (phone numbers are printed on the back cover of this booklet).
+To obtain a copy of the Attestation Form, please visit blueshieldca.com/AAAbenefit or contact Customer Care (phone numbers are printed on the back cover of this booklet)

-• Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.
+• Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further details.